Grants

 Notification: Applicants will receive notification within four weeks of the deadline

-Discuss your project idea with a member of the Advisory Board before completing an application, especially if this is the first time you are applying for a grant from the Merrill Community Foundation.
+If this is your first time applying, discuss your project idea with a member of the Advisory Board before completing an application.
 Contact the Advisory Board at info@merrillcf.org.

-The goal of SAFER is to enhance the local fire departments' abilities to comply with staffing, response and operational standards established by the NFPA (NFPA 1710 and/or NFPA 1720).
-For details, review the National Fire Protection Association's codes and standards.
+The goal of SAFER is to enhance local fire departments' abilities to comply with staffing, response, and operational standards established by the NFPA (NFPA 1710 and/or NFPA 1720).
+FEMA has made $324 million available for the FY 2025 SAFER program.

 -